Investments in Research

 Leigh A. Burgess, MHA, MEd, MA, vice president of the new D-HH Office of Research Operations, shares an update on our operational and administrative research efforts, and outlines the next steps and exciting investments in research.

 As an academic health system, Dartmouth-Hitchcock Health (D-HH) has a three-pronged mission that includes patient care, research and education.
-In 2017, the Office of Research Operations was formed with a focus on the operational and administrative needs of the basic, clinical and transitional research community across D-HH.
+In 2017, the Office of Research Operations was formed with a focus on the operational and administrative needs of the basic, clinical and translational research community across D-HH.

 Since that time, the D-HH Office of Research Operations recently achieved a milestone on December 31, 2018, when it successfully transitioned a portfolio of grants ranging up to $24 million that was previously managed by Dartmouth College.
 This also included the creation of the new Office of Sponsored Projects Administration that administratively oversees and supports the grants and contracts across D-HH.
 This grants and contracts office supports all divisions with embedded divisional grants and contracts administration.